21 Unconventional Engagement Rings with Beautiful Design

 Rose-cut diamonds are known for their shallow shape, creating a large surface area to showcase the stone’s brilliance.

 Bonus: because of its flatness, the rose cutting technique creates the illusion of a bigger diamond!
-Adding to the subtle elegance, the band features small accent diamonds on one side.
+This ring was a specialty from our Ready to Wear Collection.

 #2.
 Round Cut with Assymetric Diamond Clusters